estebanmunchjones2019/burger-builder-Redux-Thunk-classes/README.md

 * Authentication
 * Auto-logout when the token expires
 * Form validation
-* Save the order and access passed ones from a Firebase Realtime Database
+* Save the current order and access the old ones from a Firebase Realtime Database

 List of improvements that could be done: